base/base/crates/op-succinct/book/architecture.md

 ## OP Succinct

 OP Succinct is a lighweight upgrade to the OP Stack that allows the chain to progress only with ZK-proven blocks, while keeping the other components (`op-geth`, `op-batcher`, and `op-node`) unchanged.
-Deploying OP Succinct requires deploying one contract, the `OPSuccinctL2OutputOracle` and spinning up a lightweight modification to the `op-proposer` that requests proofs to be submitted to the L1 contract.
+Deploying OP Succinct requires deploying one contract, `OPSuccinctL2OutputOracle`, and spinning up a lightweight modification to the `op-proposer` that requests proofs to be submitted to the L1 contract.

 Here is a high-level overview of the new components that are introduced in OP Succinct: